Edward Lamb: Investments

 Lamb also owned more than 55 manufacturing and financial concerns (including Nevada National Bancorporation, later part of Security Pacific Bank).
 One of his largest businesses was the Seiberling Rubber Co.
 Lamb fought a losing proxy fight for control over the company in 1956, but seized control after another shareholder battle in 1962.

 Trustee

 In his later years, Lamb was a trustee of the United Nations Association chapter in the United States, and participated in peace and civil rights demonstrations in the 1960s.
 He was also a trustee of the Fund for the Republic, a civil rights organization which was absorbed by the Center for the Study of Democratic Institutions in 1979.
 He was one of the signers of the Humanist Manifesto.

 Lamb's company changed its name to Great Lakes Communications after selling off all of his interests outside of Erie.
 He continued to serve as president and chairman until his death in 1987.

 Personal and death

 Lamb and his wife, Prudence had two children: Priscilla Lamb Schwier and Edward Lamb.

-He died on March 23, 1987, at his home in Maumee, Ohio.
+He died aged 85 on March 23, 1987, at his home in Maumee, Ohio.